 This award will be given out in honour of Dea Pasini and will be awarded from time to time by vote of the Local 4092 executive to a union member for outstanding efforts to inform, engage and mobilize the membership.

-Nominations can be made at any time by any member of CUPE Local 4092 to the local executive in writing.
-You can nominate a member of our local, any other Airline Division local/ component or even another airline related local.
-All nominations must have both the nominator and nominees full contact info and a description of the work or activities the inspired the nomination.
-Send your nomination to email@example.com
+Nomination suggestions can be made at any time by any member of CUPE Local 4092 to the local executive in writing.
+All nominations must have both the nominator and nominees full contact info and a description of the work or activities that inspired the nomination.
+Send your nomination suggestion to email@example.com

 The award will be given out at one of the 4 quarterly local 4092 meetings.
 Winners and pictures will be posted here!